 - 2. It would be conducive to provide a booster session, to reinforce things they learned. - 3.
 Younger participants needed more feedback to be redirected back to the topics at hand. - 4.
 The older participants, being more aware and knowledgeable need a modified curriculum that is geared towards them to keep them engaged. - 5.
 The modules are excellent but repeating them without any adaptations would not add value.
 They need new or re-packaged material to hold their interest.

 APPROXIMATE ANNUAL INTERVENTION COST

-The approximate annual cost of the intervention was \$256, 660 including direct costs, personnel, etc.
+The approximate annual cost of the intervention is \$300,000 in direct costs, including all costs, direct, indirect, personnel, evaluation, etc.